openownership/bods-dev-handbook/translations.md

 #### Installing the Transifex client

 Transifex offers a number of different options for uploading content to be translated.
 In this documentation we will describe the process for setting up the Command Line Interface (CLI) Client.
+If you are using the BODS development environment, this has already been installed and you can skip to [Configuring the Transifex client](#configuring-the-transifex-client).

 At the commandline, you can install the lastest version of the client by running: